AHRTLab/BioRobotics-Lab2/README.md

-# Lab 1: Introduction to EMG and the Myo Armband
+# Lab 2: Introduction to EOG and the BioRadio

 **BioRobotics**
 **Duration:** 2-3 hours